FIVE MOST SURPRISING FINDS

 The Children of Non-Marriage

-Sara McLanahan and Gary Sandefur, in their landmark study at Princeton, tracked the outcomes of children raised in various family configurations and concluded that children who never experience a two-parent household have the worst outcomes on virtually every measure (McLanahan & Sandefur, Growing Up with a Single Parent, Harvard University Press, 1994).
-Worse than children of divorce, worse than children of widowhood, worse even than children raised in high-conflict two-parent homes.
+Sara McLanahan and Gary Sandefur, in their landmark study at Princeton, tracked the outcomes of children raised in various family configurations.
+They concluded that children who never experience a two-parent household have the worst outcomes on virtually every measure (McLanahan & Sandefur, Growing Up with a Single Parent, Harvard University Press, 1994).
+Worse than children of divorce.
+Worse than children of widowhood.
+Worse even than children raised in high-conflict two-parent homes.

-The reason is that the never-married household typically lacks not merely the father’s income but the entire institutional apparatus that marriage creates:
+The reason is that the never-married household typically lacks not merely the father’s income but the entire institutional framework that marriage creates.

 Child Poverty Rate by Family Structure (Black Children)